UPDATED APRIL 17, 2026

 I’m Jenny Lucas, a freelance copywriter and content writer based in Leicester, UK.

-I’ve been working as a copywriter for almost 20 years.
+I’ve been working as a copywriter for more than 20 years.

 I’m Gen-X, which means I grew up without the internet.
 I’m not a technophobe by any means, but I’m more interested in people than technology and I value the human experience.